-(i.e., every irreducible closed subset of X has a (unique) generic point).
-Spectral spaces can also be viewed through the lens of ordered topological spaces (via the concept of the Priestley space) [6, 37, 38], of bitopological spaces (through pairwise Stone spaces) [4], or through domain theory (using the notion of the stably compact space) [30].
+closed subset of X has a (unique) generic point).
+Spectral spaces can also be viewed through the lens of ordered topological spaces (via the concept of Priestley space) [6, 37, 38], of bitopological spaces (through pairwise Stone spaces) [4], or through domain theory (using the notion of stably compact space) [30].

-If X is a topological space, we denote by X^d the set X endowed with the co-compact topology, i.e., the topology on X having, as a base of open sets, the complements of the subsets of X that are both quasicompact and obtained as an intersection of open sets [19, Definition O-5.10].
-In the context of spectral spaces, the co-compact topology of X is called the inverse topology of X and plays a crucial role in Hochster's study of spectral spaces; it owes its name to the fact that the order canonically associated to the inverse topology coincides with the reverse order of the one induced by the spectral topology.
-Subsets of a spectral space that are closed in the inverse topology are strictly related to the study of representations of integrally closed domains as intersections of collections of valuation domains (see also [33, 34, 35]), and they represent a method of classifying several distinguished classes of semistar operations of finite type.
-It was shown in [11, 15] that complete, or eab, semistar operations (respectively, stable semistar operations; definitions recalled later) correspond to the subsets of $\operatorname{Zar}(D)$ (respectively, $\operatorname{Spec}(D)$) that are closed in the inverse topology.
-Moreover, these two spaces are spectral extensions of the spaces $\operatorname{Zar}(D)$ and $\operatorname{Spec}(D)$, also see [14].
+If X is a topological space, we denote by X^{d} the set X endowed with the co-compact topology, i.e., the topology on X having, as a base of open sets, the complements of the subsets of X that are both quasicompact and obtained as an intersection of open sets [20, Definition O-5.10].
+In the context of spectral spaces, the co-compact topology of X is called the inverse topology of X, and plays a crucial rôle in Hochster's study of spectral spaces; it owes its name to the fact that the order canonically associated to the inverse topology coincides with the reverse order of that induced by the spectral topology.
+Subsets of a spectral space that are closed in the inverse topology are strictly related to the study of representations of integrally closed domains as intersections of collections of valuation domains (see also [33], [34], and [35]), and they represent a way to classify several distinguished classes of semistar operations of finite type: it was shown in [12] and [11] that complete (or, e.a.b.) semistar operations (respectively, stable semistar operations - definitions recalled later) correspond to the subsets of Zar(D) (respectively, Spec(D)) that are closed in the inverse topology.
+Moreover, these two spaces are spectral extensions of the spaces $\operatorname{Zar}(D)$ and $\operatorname{Spec}(D)$ (see also [15]).

-The aim of this paper is to study, for an arbitrary spectral space X, the space $\mathcal{X}(X)$ of all nonempty subsets of X that are closed with respect to the inverse topology; in particular, this study is carried out using the same ultrafilter-theoretic approach of [10, 11], using techniques closer to commutative algebra than to general topology, in an attempt to bridge the gap between the two communities.
-After endowing $\mathcal{X}(X)$ with a natural topology, we show that it is a spectral space and a spectral extension of the original space X. It is worth noting that this construction, which arises in the topological context associated to commutative ring theory, is a special case of the construction of the Smyth powerdomain of a general topological space X, endowed with the upper Vietoris topology [31, 44] (the definitions are recalled later), usually studied from the point of view of domain theory (see [30, Section 5], [41]).
-In Section 5, we see that the two spaces of distinguished semistar operations recalled above are examples of the space $\mathcal{X}(X)$, when applied to the spectral spaces $X = \operatorname{Zar}(D)$ and $X = \operatorname{Spec}(D)$.
-We also show that the extension $X \hookrightarrow \mathcal{X}(X)$ represents, in a certain sense, a spectral "completion" of the original space X, matching the possibility of extending the spectral space Overr(D)inside the more "complete" spectral space of the semistar operations of finite type $SStar_f(D)$.
-The "completeness" mentioned above is related to a universal-like property satisfied by $\mathcal{X}(X)$.
-Broadly speaking, $\mathcal{X}(X)$ is the completion of X with respect to the existence of the supremum for families of quasi-compact subspaces.
+The aim of this paper is to study, for an arbitrary spectral space X, the space $\mathcal{X}(X)$ of all nonempty subsets of X that are closed with respect to the inverse topology; in particular, this study is carried out using the same ultrafilter-theoretic approach of [10] and [12], and using techniques closer to commutative algebra than to general topology, in an attempt to bridge the gap between the two communities.
+After endowing $\mathcal{X}(X)$ with a natural topology, we show that it is a spectral space and a spectral extension of the original space X. It is worth noting that this construction, arisen in the topological context associated to commutative ring theory, is a special case of the construction of the Smyth powerdomain of a general topological space X, endowed with the upper Vietoris topology ([44] and [31]; the definitions are recalled later), which is usually studied from the point of view of domain theory (see [30, Section 5] and [41]).
+In Section 5 we see that the two spaces of distinguished semistar operations recalled above are examples of the space $\mathcal{X}(X)$, when applied to the spectral spaces $X = \operatorname{Zar}(D)$ and X = $\operatorname{Spec}(D)$.
+We also show that the extension $X \hookrightarrow \mathcal{X}(X)$ represents, in a certain sense, a spectral "completion" of the original space X, matching the possibility of extending the spectral space Overr(D) inside the more "complete" spectral space of the semistar operations of finite type $SStar{\ell}(D)$.
+The "completeness" mentioned above is related to a universal-like property satisfied by $\mathcal{X}(X)$: broadly speaking, $\mathcal{X}(X)$ is the completion of X with respect to the existence of the supremum for families of quasi-compact subspaces.